iCliniq Logo

 Introduction:

 It is a known fact that chlamydia is the most common bacterial sexually transmitted infection (STI).
 This is a ubiquitous STI and a perilous one because most people do not even know that they are infected with chlamydia.
-Chlamydia can be easily treated with antibiotics and prevented with barrier methods of contraception like condoms.
-It is the most common sexually transmitted disease in the united states.
+Chlamydia can be managed using antibiotics and can be prevented with barrier methods of contraception like condoms.
+It is the most common sexually transmitted disease in the United States.
 Read on to learn more about chlamydia and its prevention measures.

 What Is Chlamydia?

 Chlamydia is a common sexually transmitted disease (STD) that can be easily cured if detected and treated early.
-Left undetected and untreated, chlamydia can lead to long-term complications such as infertility, ectopic pregnancy, and chronic infections.
-This bacteria cannot be transmitted through casual contact like hand shaking or drinking from the same glass.
+If chlamydia is undetected and untreated, it can lead to long-term complications like infertility, ectopic pregnancy, and chronic infections.
+This bacteria cannot be transmitted through casual contact, such as shaking hands or drinking from the same glass.
 Only sexual intercourse, such as anal, oral, or vaginal sex, can transmit the bacteria.

 What Are the Causes of Chlamydia?